silasb/lambda-scheduler/README.md

 Changes:

 * supports running in foreground.
-* Running binaries from working director*y
+* Running binaries from working directory
 * Setting ENVs
+* Accepting remote commands to start with differnet ENVs
 * ....

+TODO:

+- [ ] Runtime timeouts
+  - 3 seconds by default then turns off function?
+- [ ] Change to definitions
+  - SetConfig instead of SetEnvs
+  - GetConfig instead of GetEnvs
+- [ ] Separate out Proc vs Config
+- [ ] Raft?

 Starting jobs with